Ousmane-ba/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Print decimals
-script that converts a number from base 10 to base 16 script that encodes and decodes text using the rot13 encryption
+script that converts a number from base 10 to base 16 script that encodes and decodes text using the rot13 encryption Print every other line of a file starting from line 1